Patiala and East Punjab States Union

-The Patiala and East Punjab States Union (PEPSU) was a state of India, uniting eight princely states between 1948 and 1956.
+The Patiala and East Punjab States Union (PEPSU) was a State of India, uniting eight princely states between 1948 and 1956.
 The capital and principal city was Patiala.
-The state covered an area of 26,208 km².
-Shimla, Kasauli, Kandaghat and Chail also became part of the PEPSU.
+The state covered an area of 26,208 km2.
+Kasauli, Kandaghat and Chail was also part of PEPSU.

 History

 Princely states union

-It was created by combining eight princely states, which maintained their native rulers :
+It was created by combining eight princely states (7 Punjab States & 1 Punjab Hill State), which maintained their native rulers :